NNPDF/nnpdf/doc/sphinx/source/tutorials/plot_pdfs.rst

 	actions_:
 	  - report(main=true)

 - To plot only specific flavours, use the ``flavours`` flag.
-The chosen flavours should be provided as a list, where the name of flavour or PDG value (listed in :ref:`_pdgflavs`) can be used.
+The chosen flavours should be provided as a list, where the name of flavour or PDG value (listed in :ref:`this section <pdgflavs>`) can be used.
 - The actions ``plot_pdfdistances`` and ``plot_pdfvardistances`` plot the distances of the PDFs and the variances of these distances with respect to the PDF specalised by ``normalize_to``.

 Plotting PDF flavours on the same axis